 She's the Senior Conservation Ecologist and Senior Program Manager, Chicago Region at the Field Museum's Keller Science Action Center.
 Abigail's also a science translator, she turns research knowledge into practical actions citizens can take to conserve nature.

-And, Ms Derby Lewis is also the first of a series of folks we'll be introducing you to who turned their passion for conservation in careers, creativity and action in the community.
-Conservation of wetlands of course is near and dear to all of us at Ducks Unlimited Canada.
-But, we know we can’t tackle conservation alone and we’re happy celebrate our fellow travellers.
+And, Ms. Derby Lewis is also the first of a series of folks we'll be introducing you to who turned their passion for conservation in careers, creativity, and action in the community.
+Conservation of wetlands, of course, is near and dear to all of us at Ducks Unlimited Canada.
+But, we know we can’t tackle conservation alone and we’re happy to celebrate our fellow travellers.

 I talk to her about the flight and plight of the monarchs, the role cities can play in providing those butterflies and other pollinators safe haven, and what you can do in your community to make certain that cities are habitable, not just for humans, but for the insects that are just passing through.